 To revise or fill in gaps in one’s own memory of events through unconscious fabrication.
+In other words, to unconsciously change one’s own memories.
 Confabulation is not the same as conscious lying, and is something that people are completely unaware that they are doing.
 There is, however, extensive scientific proof that virtually everyone does do this, to one small degree or another.
 We all tend to at least slightly rewrite our own personal histories within our own minds—generally in a more favorable direction.
 We not only “lie” to ourselves in this way, we are completely convinced by many of those lies!
 We human beings are complex and not wholly admirable creatures.

-The fact that people are capable of confabulation, especially with regard to revising the story of their own role in incidents which are painful for them to remember in the way they actually did happen, has to be kept in mind when comrades collectively review their political practice.
+However, especially in present-day society, the fact that people are capable of confabulation especially with regard to revising the story of their own role in incidents which might be painful for them to remember in the way they actually did happen, has to be kept in mind when comrades collectively review their political practice.
 Even when we know very well that a person did something that they staunchly deny, we should not necessarily assume that they are consciously lying.
 On the other hand, we should not always view what we recognize as a totally honest statement by a comrade as necessarily being the real complete truth of the matter, either.
 For reasons of confabulation as well as the basic weaknesses in the reliability of the individual human memory in general, the real story about some event is much more reliable when it comes from multiple sources including contemporary documents.

 CONFESSIONS — False or Insincere

-A variation on this sort of thing (though not normally as the result of physical abuse or beatings) also sometimes occurred within the Communist Party of China during the Mao era.
+A variation on the sort of forced confessions (even under torture) described in the entry above, which does not (normally) involve physical coercion of any kind, has sometimes also occurred in socialist society, including within the Communist Party of China during the Mao era.
 There was often heavy social pressure put on comrades who were viewed as making errors to write self-criticisms.
 This in itself is not wrong!
 But what was very wrong was that to some extent a political culture arose where cadres who were criticized began to too readily criticize themselves in an insincere manner when they did not really believe that they were in error or had done anything wrong.
 This was done in order to “take the heat off” or to retain one’s office or political position by pretending to accept and agree with the criticism.